oneclick/rubyinstaller/README.txt

-== MinGW Ruby Installer: Bootstrapping Recipes
+== MinGW RubyInstaller: Bootstrapping Build Recipes

-This project attempts to generate a development sandbox that will be used to compile Ruby and it's components using MinGW tools.
-Our goal is to offer a simplified way to boost your productivity and ease the path for anyone who would like to contribute to the Ruby Installer for Windows.
+This project attempts to generate a development sandbox that can be used to compile Ruby and it's components using the freely available MinGW toolchain.
+Our goal is to offer a simplified way to boost your productivity when building Ruby from source code on your Windows system, and ease the path for anyone wishing to contribute to the RubyInstaller for Windows project.

-These are a work-in-progress collection of Rake recipes that download, compile and check MinGW utils required to build Ruby (1.8 and 1.9 at this time) and it's dependencies.
+This project is a work-in-progress collection of Rake build recipes that download and verify the MinGW utilities required to compile and build a Ruby interpreter (MRI 1.8 and 1.9 at this time) and it's core components and dependencies.

-It depends on Rake (a Ruby make tool) and you can find most of the recipes for each component inside recipes/ directory.

-Layout and organization explained:
+=== 7 Second Quick Start:

+Ensure you are connected to the Internet, open a Command Prompt, 'cd' to the project root directory, and type one of:

+rake          # builds MRI 1.8.6
+rake ruby19   # builds MRI 1.9.1

+=== Project Directory Organization:

-The recipes are distributed in the following layout:
+The Rake build recipes are distributed inside the project's recipes/ directory using the following sub-directory structure:

-compiler/*.rake: here resides the recipes to download and prepare the compiler to be used to build the interpreter (MinGW for now).
+compiler/*.rake: the recipes to download and prepare the native code compiler (MinGW for now) that will be used to build the Ruby interpreter.

-interpreter/*.rake: the idea is to provide a series of recipes that would allow one to build other interpreters besides Matz's Ruby (Rubinius, JRuby, etc).

-dependencies/*.rake: this contains the dependencies needed to be downloaded, compiled and included for the interpreter to work properly.
+dependencies/*.rake: the recipes contains the dependencies needed to be downloaded, compiled and included for the interpreter to work properly.
 At this time zlib, rb-readline, gdbm, iconv, pdcurses, and openssl are included.

+extract_utils/*.rake: the low-level archive extraction utility recipes used by other core build recipes.

+interpreter/*.rake: the recipes to build the Matz's Ruby Interpreter and, in the future, other Ruby interpreters (Rubinius, JRuby, etc).

-packager/*.rake: here we will store the basic recipes to generate installer packages (using the Innosetup toolset) or any other kind of package.
+packager/*.rake: the recipes use to generate Windows installer packages (currently the Innosetup toolset) and other kinds of packages.

-tools/*.rake: this is where the additional components of the installer are located.
-Currently, there are recipes for the rubygems package management system, an RDoc based MS HTML Help file, and the book "The Little Book of Ruby" courtesy of Huw Collingbourne.
+tools/*.rake: the recipes for the additional components of the installer.
+Currently, recipes exist for the RubyGems package management system, the creation of RDoc-based MS HTML Help (CHM) files, and the book "The Little Book of Ruby" courtesy of Huw Collingbourne.

 === Requirements:

-At this time you require to have a working Ruby installation (current stable One-Click installer release is enough).
+At this time you need to have a working Ruby installation (the current stable One-Click Installer release is enough).

-In case you don't use OCI for this, you need:
+In case you don't have the OCI installed, you will need:

-- Ruby 1.8.5 at least (mswin32 or mingw32 implementation will work) -- Not cygwin!
+- Ruby 1.8.5 or greater (mswin32 or mingw32 implementation will work) -- Not cygwin!
 - Rake 0.7.3 or greater
 - Zlib extension and DLL (zlib1.dll) available in the PATH (could be in system32 or your Ruby bin directory)

-Innosetup 5 is required to compile the installer.
-The InnoSetup QuickStart Pack 5.3.3 contains all of the required components.
+Innosetup 5 is required to compile and build the Windows installer.
+The InnoSetup QuickStart Pack 5.3.3+ contains all of the required components.

-=== Build options:
+=== Build Task Examples:

+rake                             # builds 1.8.6 [default build task] rake ruby18                      # builds 1.8.6
-without specifying any options, 1.8.6 is built. rake ruby19                      # builds 1.9.1
+rake ruby19                      # builds 1.9.1
 rake CHECKOUT=1                  # builds 1.8.6 svn latest
 rake ruby19 CHECKOUT=1           # builds 1.9.1 svn latest
 rake ruby19 CHECKOUT=1 TRUNK=1   # builds 1.9 trunk latest (1.9.2dev).

-NOTE: Avoid extracting this project into a PATH with spaces, MSYS has issues mounting fstab for MinGW.
+NOTE: Avoid extracting this project into a PATH containing spaces as the MSYS environment has issues correctly mounting /etc/fstab entries for MinGW.

-NOTE: On Vista, run the rake task from an administrator command prompt or "/bin/patch" will fail during the build.
+NOTE: On Vista or Windows 7, run the rake task from an administrator command prompt or "/bin/patch" will fail during the build.